Water Quality Report 2023

 What’s in my drinking water?

 Point Roberts Water District No. 4 and the Metro Vancouver Water District routinely monitor for contaminants and constituents in your drinking water in accordance with Federal and State Laws.
-For the year 2022, we conducted fifty-two (52) tests for bacteriological analysis.
-All results tested satisfactory.

 All drinking water, including bottled water, may reasonably be expected to contain at least trace amounts of some contaminants.
 It is important to remember that the presence of contaminants does not necessarily pose a health risk.
 More information about contaminants and potential health effects can be obtained by calling the EPA’s Safe Drinking Water Hotline (800-426-4791).

 Some people may be more vulnerable to contaminants in drinking water than the general population.
-Immuno-comprised persons such as persons undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly and infants can be particularly at risk from infections.
+Immuno-comprised persons such as persons undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly persons and infants can be particularly at risk from infections.
 These people should seek advice about drinking water from their health care providers.
-EPA/CDC guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants are also available from the Safe Drinking Water Hotline.
+EPA/CDC guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants are also available from the Safe Drinking Water Hotline

 Contaminants that may be present in source water before it is treated include: